UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 5

 farm

-With this project we wish to draw attention to and
+With this project, we wish to draw attention to —

-Lindén along with a handful of daily guest visitors, is to equate this independence with crisis
+with a handful of daily guest visitors, equates

-preparedness.
-Consequently, this knowledge exchange has, in our daily discussions, come to be
+independence with crisis preparedness.
+Consequently, this knowledge exchange has come to

 Skriveri